 Even an inexpensive Bluetooth transmitter can provide a range sufficient for use in your car.
 Depending on your needs, and square footage, it also may do a decent job in your home.
 Most low-end, inexpensive transmitters broadcast to about 30 feet, which will accommodate your vehicle needs nicely.

-You may want to consider buying one of the Bluetooth transmitters designed to work with a second unit, if you feel you will need range extension.
+You may want to consider buying one of the Bluetooth transmitters designed to work with a second unit if you feel you will need a range extension.

 Some lower-end Bluetooth transmitters only broadcast on a fixed FM radio frequency, but many allow you to set the frequency to an unused spot in your local FM traffic, reducing interference from existing stations.

-Because Bluetooth transmitter/receivers for the car often use the 12V battery outlet, some include a USB port for plugging in other devices, allowing you to charge your smartphone while powering the Bluetooth transmitter.
+Because Bluetooth transmitters/receivers for the car often use the 12V battery outlet, some include a USB port for plugging in other devices, allowing you to charge your smartphone while powering the Bluetooth transmitter.